 Constipation can have any number of root causes.
 A primary cause of constipation is a diet consisting of foods high in fat and sugar.
 This type of diet deprives the intestines of dietary fiber that helps promote bowel movements.
 Other dietary causes of constipation include not drinking enough fluids, or eating large amounts of dairy products.

-There seems to be a general consensus among our doctors about the causes of constipation.
+Our doctors seem to have a consensus about the causes of constipation.
 We can sum up these causes as being related to the following:

-Low fiber intake is the leading cause of most of the constipation and booty problems people experience.
-Keep in mind that fiber has even more benefits beyond improving bowel movements, including decreasing the risk for heart disease or type 2 diabetes, and helping you lose weight by making you feel fuller longer.
+Low fiber intake is the leading cause of most constipation and booty problems people experience.
+Keep in mind that fiber has even more benefits beyond improving bowel movements, including decreasing the risk for heart disease or type two diabetes, and helping you lose weight by making you feel fuller longer.

 So how can you increase your daily fiber intake?
-The most obvious way is by eating a lot of fruits and vegetables.
-However, if you find it difficult to eat a high fiber diet (75% vegetables and fruits for meals and snacks), then adding a high-quality daily fiber supplement can help.
+The most obvious way is to eat more fruits and vegetables.
+If you find it difficult to eat a high-fiber diet (75% vegetables and fruits for meals and snacks), then adding a high-quality daily fiber supplement can help.
 It’ll be a welcome addition to your intestines.
-It is also important to make sure you drink plenty of water with the fiber because fiber without adequate water can actually worsen constipation.
+It is also important to make sure you drink plenty of water because adding fiber to your diet without adequate water can actually worsen constipation.

-Your body may produce more gas as you increase the fiber- that is why it is best to increase your daily fiber slowly.
+Your body may produce more gas as you increase the fiber, so it is best to increase your daily fiber slowly.
 It may take a few weeks to reach your goal amount, but the benefits you will have at the end will be priceless.

 Finally, it is very important not to spend more than 1-2 minutes on the toilet.
 Make sure you only sit down on the toilet when the poop is ready to come out instead of sitting there and waiting for something to happen. ~Dr. Tejirian

-Drink nutritional fluids – purified water, green tea, organic/homemade fruit juices.
+Drink Nutritional Fluids: Drinking purified water, green tea, organic/homemade fruit juices keeps your bowel lubricated.

-Stress Less – take some time off and do something for yourself.
+Stress Less: Mental strain can have a negative impact on your digestive system.
+Take some time off and do something for yourself.

-5. Eat a whole foods diet that contains insoluble and soluble fiber, at least 10 cups of vegetables that encompass the entire rainbow of color. ~Dr. Ewers
+- Eat a whole foods diet that contains insoluble and soluble fiber, and at least 10 cups of vegetables that encompass the entire rainbow of color. ~Dr. Ewers

 The best way to prevent constipation is to first adopt healthy dietary habits.
 Drink enough fluids (8 glasses a day), eat fiber, and exercise regularly.
 Try to consume about 14 grams of fiber for every 1,000 calories.
 Poop when the urge comes, usually at the same time every day — most people go in the morning.
 Give yourself the time to poop. ~Healthline

-If you want to prevent constipation make sure to eat a diet that is high in fiber and that you stay well hydrated.
-Regular exercise, like walking, has been show to increase the movement of the bowels and prevents constipation. ~Marianne Ryan PT, OCS
+If you want to prevent constipation, make sure to eat a diet that is high in fiber and that you stay well hydrated.
+Regular exercise, like walking, has been shown to increase the movement of the bowels and prevents constipation. ~Marianne Ryan PT, OCS

-Once again we see a pretty general consensus among our doctors.
-In order to prevent constipation, try the following:
+Once again, we see a pretty general consensus among our doctors.
+In order to increase elimination, try the following: